Skip to content

 };

-There are two key points regarding the atomic operations in reference counting. add_ref() uses memory_order_relaxed—incrementing the reference count does not need to synchronize with other operations; we only care about the atomicity of the count itself.
-Even if thread A's add_ref and thread B's release_ref race, fetch_add and fetch_sub are themselves atomic and will not cause count errors.
+There are two key points regarding atomic operations in reference counting. add_ref() uses memory_order_relaxed—incrementing the reference count does not need to synchronize with other operations; we only care about the atomicity of the count itself.
+Even if thread A's add_ref and thread B's release_ref race, fetch_add and fetch_sub are themselves atomic and will not cause counting errors.

 Publish-Subscribe Flag: Relaxed Counter + Acquire-Release Flag